mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 # Tutorial to run and optimize MLPerf BERT inference benchmark at SCC'23

-*This document is still being updated and will be finalized before Nocember 1st!*
+*This document is still being updated and will be finalized soon!*

 ## Introduction